Boundary conditions at infinity for Black-Scholes equations: Problem

-We interpret $Y$ as the underlying price process, and assume that it is defined under a risk-neutral measure and the risk-free interest rate is zero.
-In this market model, we consider the value of a forward contract; that is, a contingent claim that pays $Y_{T}$ at time $T$.
-As the underlying price process $Y$ is a local martingale under a risk-neutral measure, the arbitrage pricing theory suggests that the value is determined by $v_{0}(t,y) := E_{y}[Y_{T-t}]$, where $E_{y}[\cdot]$ is the expectation operator conditioned on $Y_{0}=y>0$, and it satisfies the partial differential equation
+We interpret $Y$ as the underlying price process, and assume that it is defined under a risk-neutral measure and that the risk-free interest rate is zero.
+In this market model, we consider the value of a contingent claim that pays $h(Y_{T})$ at time $T$ for a non-negative continuous function $h$.
+As the underlying price process $Y$ is a local martingale under a risk-neutral measure, the arbitrage pricing theory suggests that the value of the contingent claim with time-to-maturity $\tau \ge 0$ and the underlying price $y$ is $v^{h}(\tau,y) := E_{y}[h(Y_{\tau})]$, where $E_{y}[\cdot]$ is the expectation operator that is conditioned on $Y_{0}=y>0$, and if $v^{h}$ is sufficiently differentiable, it satisfies the partial differential equation